The Department of Statistics is a nexus for statistical activity on Indiana University's Bloomington campus.

 A good starting point for exploring your career options is an appointment with the career coach for the Natural and Mathematical Sciences Division.
 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

-Use the IU Career Guides to determine if the path you are considering aligns with your short- and long-term goals.
+Talk to your career coach to determine whether the path you are considering aligns with your short- and long-term goals.
 These offer information about each field's educational preparation, employment opportunities, insider tips, industry-related interview questions, and more.

-You might want to take career courses to help you maximize your time at IU.
+You might want to take an exploratory career course to help you maximize your time at IU.
 Statistics majors should consider taking ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience.
 This class will allow you to explore the relationship between your chosen field of study and life after graduation and how to develop a personalized professional portfolio.